 - Know your annuals and perennials → When purchasing flowers for your yard, it’s important to know the difference between your annual plants and your perennial plants.
 Annuals are plants that are purchased and planted only in the spring and summer months.
 Perennials are plants that continually grow for years and remain inactive during the winter time.

 - Using the wrong tools→ You can spend hours planning out your perfect yard, but using the wrong landscaping tools can produce unexpected results.
 When working on your Reno landscaping, it’s important to use tools such as a rake, lawn mower, shears, a wheelbarrow, shovels, and more to achieve desired results.

 - Overlooking maintenance → You have had the professionals in, and the manicured yard is fresh with flowering plants and a paved pathway.
 From here on, it is important not to overlook maintenance to keep the yard clean, fresh and trimmed.

 The Most Overlooked Residential Landscaping Mistake

 The biggest mistake is not hiring a landscape designer or architect.
 Landscaping in Reno can be costly and complicated.
 Save time and money and have a landscape architect plan and design your residential landscaping.
-Let a professional plan your landscape design with Antonucci Lawn and Garden.
+Take advantage of the Reno landscaping services that Antonucci Lawn and Garden provides.